Archive for the ‘Activities & Techniques’ Category

 3. When confronted, make no excuse for watching cute animals.

 The opportunity for a moment that warms your heart is never farther away than the nearest internet tube.
 Are there too many animal videos?
 Yes?
 Are most of them worth the effort?
 No. Don’t argue.
 Don’t discuss with friends.
 Just watch one now and then, especially if it’s a Japanese commercial with a cat on a business trip or a New York lottery commercial for cuddly animals sleeping or enjoying carnival rides.
-This genre is still going strong, and I for one am not complaining.

 4. Let the sandwich be your canvas.